maryansaitej/maryansaitej/README.md

 I built this initially as a university project after discovering temporary anonymous chat platforms and wanting to create a free alternative while experimenting with realtime systems and backend engineering in C++.

-Instead of using a conventional backend stack, I intentionally chose C++ to push myself deeper into performance-oriented backend development and low-level systems thinking.
+Instead of using a conventional backend stack, I intentionally chose C++ to push myself deeper into performance oriented backend development and low-level systems thinking.

 ---